To impress today’s TV news boss, there are a few things to remember.

 The glamour of TV news

-Once you have your voiceover track, your soundbites and raw material, it is time to get out the video sewing box and patch it together.
+Once you have your voiceover track, your soundbites and raw material, it’s time to get out the video sewing box and patch it together.

-Usually there will be about five minutes in which to carry out this once prized craft.
+Usually there’ll be about five minutes in which to carry out this once prized craft.